 Getting Started with CodeMantis

-First-time setup guide from download to your first Claude Code session.
+First-time setup guide from download to your first session with Claude Code or Codex.

 Prerequisites